 Dacryocystitis: Causes, symptoms and treatments

 The condition, though not life-threatening, can be painful or irritating.
-Fortunately, dacryocystitis is easily treatable with antibiotics and, in some cases, surgery.
+Fortunately, dacryocystitis is treatable with antibiotics and, in some cases, surgery.

 What is dacryocystitis?